Antennarius scaber: Description

 Antennarius scaber has a globose rather compressed body with eyes on the sides of head.
 It has a very large, upwardly pointung mouth with numerous small teeth.
 The small round gill opening is located below and behind the base of the pectoral fin.
 There are three dorsal spines, the first is the Illicium which is tipped with an esca or "lure" made up of two vermiform appendages.
 The second dorsal spine is roughly straight and is connected to head by a smooth membrane.
 The third dorsal spine is movable and is not fixed to the skin.
 The limb-like pectoral fins have a joint that resembles an elbow and is broadly connected to body.
 There are 7 soft rays in the anal fin and the dorsal fin has 12 soft rays.
-There is a caudal peduncle and the dorsal and anal fins are not joined to the caudal fin fin.
+There is a caudal peduncle and the dorsal and anal fins are not joined to the caudal fin.
 The rough skin of the body has a dense covering of bifurcated spinules.
 The overall colour varies through yellow, orange, green, brown, grey, or almost white.
 There are irregular, slender brown bars and spots on the head, body and fins with dark discontinuous lines radiating out from the eye.